Summer Mentorship Program (SMP) curriculum

 What you learn

 If you participate in the program, you’ll gain some of the skills that you need to further your academic and professional careers.
 You'll get hands-on opportunities in a variety of health science professions including dentistry, kinesiology and physical education, nursing, pharmacy, public health and social work.
-In the Faculty of Medicine you'll be introduced to the MD program, medical radiation sciences, occupational therapy, physical therapy, physician's assistants and many other inter-professional programs.
-You’ll need to complete various exercises and assignments with your teacher during the four-week program.
+In the Faculty of Medicine you'll be introduced to great programs such as the MD program, medical radiation sciences, occupational therapy, physical therapy, speech language pathology, the physician's assistants, the Institute for Biomaterials and Biomedical Engineering and many other inter-professional programs.

 You'll be connected with a student-mentor who is studying in a health science field of interest to you.
 You'll meet with the mentor at the beginning of the program and several times throughout the program, and you'll be encouraged to maintain this relationship once the program is completed.
 You'll also have the opportunity to job-shadow with a working professionals to give you another layer of mentorship.

+You’ll need to complete various exercises and assignments with your teacher during the four-week program.
 We want to provide you with the skills that you need to be a successful student and professional.
-The health sciences are a broad field with a vast range of career opportunities, and we are here to help you find a career that is right for you, capitalize on your skills and apply them to your career in the health professions.
+The health sciences are a broad field with a vast range of career opportunities, and we are here to help you find a career that is right for you, capitalize on your skills, and apply them to your career in the health professions.

 What you earn